Daily Arathi Timings :

 Mon, Tue, Wed, Fri, Sun - 9 am to 7 pm ; Thursday 8.30pm, Saturday - 9 am to 7:30 pm

-1 pm - 5 pm - Temple is Closed for DARSHAN
+1 pm - 5 pm - Temple is open for DARSHAN

 YAJNAs are conducted to achieve specific benefits - good health, prosperity, pleasant conjugal relationship and so on.
 When these benefits accrue, the individual realizes their transitory nature and then seeks the true wealth - consummation with the Almighty.
 Properly performed, yajnas result in satiation of sense pleasures.
 They also help the beneficiary to realize the transient nature of sense pleasures, thus preparing him to evolve spiritually and seek lasting joy which is his birthright.
 Then he is ready to elevate himself to a plane of existence when the only longing that remains is to subsume the jeevatma (the divine within) into brahman (the Ultimate Reality) and lose individual identity by conjoining the brahman, never to be born again, never be involved in karma (action) and its consequences but remain in a state of everlasting bliss.